What does the Bible say about handling anger the right way?

 Likewise, typical anger management that is not Christ-centered only approaches the problem from a physical and emotional perspective.
 This is why Christ-centered Anger Management is so important and much more effective as it not only approaches it from a physical and emotional perspective, but it also involves the Spiritual perspective along with the power of God’s Holy Spirit.

-If you would like to learn more about Christ-centered anger management, check out our audio series on Biblical Anger Management.
+If you would like to learn more about Christ-centered Anger Management , check out our audio series on Biblical Anger Management.

 May God bless you in your studies.